ahmedAbouismail/test_transformer_v2/README.md

-# Text Transformer
+# Text Transformer v2

-Transform unstructured text documents into structured JSON formats using GPT-4 with structured prompting.
+Transform unstructured text documents into structured JSON formats using GPT-4 with few-shot prompting.
 This framework is domain-agnostic, leveraging cutting-edge natural language processing techniques to provide flexible and scalable solutions for text data transformation.

 ---

 ## Abstract

 The Text Transformer framework converts unstructured text into structured JSON representations using GPT-4.
-It employs structured prompting techniques, specifically In-Context Learning with Zero-Shot Learning, to guide the model.
-This approach eliminates the need for domain-specific fine-tuning or pre-labeled datasets.
-As a case study, recipes were used to demonstrate the framework's efficacy, converting unstructured texts into structured JSON datasets.
+In this second version, the framework employs few-shot prompting techniques instead of the previous zero-shot approach, providing even better accuracy and reliability.
+This approach eliminates the need for domain-specific fine-tuning or pre-labeled datasets while improving output quality through examples.
+As demonstrated in our case study, recipes were successfully converted from unstructured texts into structured JSON datasets.
 The solution is generalizable across domains, enabling robust data extraction for diverse applications.

 ---

 ## Features

 - **Dynamic Schema Support**: Allows users to define custom JSON schemas for diverse data extraction needs.
+- **Few-Shot Learning**: Achieves higher performance by providing examples that guide the model.
 - **Domain-Agnostic**: Handles unstructured text from any field, including scientific, legal, and culinary domains.
-- **Zero-Shot Learning**: Achieves high performance without requiring labeled training data.
-- **Integrated Metadata**: Supports optional metadata attributes such as `description` and `nullable` for enhanced accuracy.
 - **Strict Schema Adherence**: Ensures output JSON matches the provided schema exactly.
+- **Schema Validation**: Validates output against a specified validation schema.
 - **Dockerized Deployment**: Facilitates easy setup and scalability using Docker.

 ---